Alexey Razumovsky (born 1748): Biography

-The eldest son of Count Kirill Razumovsky, the last Hetman of the Zaporozhye Army.
-He received a thorough education: a special "institute" was set up for him with his brothers, in which Schlözer first introduced the teaching of statistics, under the name "Knowledge of Own Fatherland"; later he attended lectures at the University of Strasbourg.
+The eldest son of Count Kirill Razumovsky, the last Hetman of the Zaporozhian Host, he received a thorough education: a special "institute" was set up for him with his brothers, in which Schlözer first introduced the teaching of statistics, under the name "Knowledge of Own Fatherland"; later he attended lectures at the University of Strasbourg.
 At first, he carried out only court service, in 1775, he was awarded the rank of acting chamberlain.

 On June 27, 1786, he was appointed senator with the promotion to privy councillors.
 In 1795, due to a disagreement to approve the law proposed by the empress, Razumovsky resigned.

 He re–entered service only in 1807.
 On November 2, 1807, Razumovsky was appointed a trustee of Moscow University, which, with the advice of his advice, entrusted him with the guardianship of the Moscow Educational District, and was promoted to Active Privy Councillors.
 In this position, he held a decree on the election of a rector for three years (instead of one year) and patronized the Society of Nature Experts, on whose behalf he formed an expedition to study the Moscow Governorate.

 On January 1, 1810, Razumovsky was appointed Minister of Public Education and a member of the State Council.
 In the first two years of his activity, 72 parish schools, 24 district schools, several gymnasiums and other educational institutions were opened in this position; improved teaching; increased supervision over foreign educators; several scientific societies were opened; the first Department of Slavic Literature was established at Moscow University.
 With the personal assistance of Razumovsky, the charter of the Tsarskoye Selo Lyceum was developed and on October 19, 1811, it was opened.